 The humble cardboard box; they have been around since the early 1800s.
 They have changed the world we live in completely.
 Almost all of us will use one in the next year or two.
-But for most people they are something easily overlooked and underutilised.
+But for most people, they are something easily overlooked and underutilized.

-Invented and developed throughout the 19th century , staring out as flimsy paperboard boxes to the precut, corrugated marvels we know today, the cardboard box has changed the way businesses, charity organizations, retail giants and homes have moved and stored their goods and belongings.
+Invented and developed throughout the 19th century, starting out as flimsy paperboard boxes to the precut, corrugated marvels we know today, the cardboard box has changed the way businesses, charity organizations, retail giants, and homes have moved and stored their goods and belongings.
 When you sit down and actually think about it, it would be hard to imagine a world without them.
 Perhaps the main reason the cardboard box is such an overlooked and neglected business or household item is due in part to our wasteful habits.

 The one thing most would notice about cardboard boxes is that once we have finished our big move the shabby beige soldiers are no longer needed for duty.
 Right?
 Wrong!
 With just a bit of thought and effort, there are no limits to how we can use and reuse cardboard boxes for a number of interesting things.

 We need only look to societys less fortunate people to see a multitude of uses for the cardboard box.
 Cardboard boxes provide protection from the elements, privacy from passersby, and even a commodity to be recycled for a meager income.
 But for the average newly moved homeowner, faced with a mountain of brown cubes, what good reasons do they have not to trash these bulky brutes?